lm862003/codex/README.md

 The API will be available on `http://localhost:8000`.

+Cross-origin requests from `http://localhost:5173` are allowed by default so the frontend dev server can communicate with the API.

 ## Frontend

 The frontend is a React app bootstrapped with Vite.
 Install dependencies and start the dev server: